lbriais/easy_app_helper/README.md

 #:specific_file:
 #  :content: {}

-# You see of course that the two modifications we did are in the modified sub-hash
+# You see of course that the three modifications we did appear actually in the modified sub-hash
 # And now the merged config
 puts config.to_hash